pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/slides/iterators.md

 ---

 ## Iterators
 * Repeating something over and over in an automated fashion
 * Python *iterator* syntax
 * *range* - Produces an iterator

 ## List Iteration
 * `for x in y:`
   * `for [each] value in [the] list
 * Iterable interface
   * `iter`
 * `next`
-* Allows for iterperating things as a list
+* Allows for interpreting things as a list

 ## range()
 * Actually creates a *range* object
   * List is never created
 ```